 What is Moonshine?

 Moonshine is essentially unaged whiskey. although the term ‘moonshine’ is fitting for any liquor that is distilled illegally or without and license.
 Generally, it’s distilled from fermented corn or barley, but past distillers have hardly limited themselves to it.
 In fact, anything that could ferment was likely turned into alcohol.
-It usually has a very high 180 proof alcohol content (around 80%) and most traditionally is clear, hence one of its other name ‘white lightning’.
-Another name moonshine has collected through its history are mountain dew, choop, hooch, homebrew, shiney, white liquor, white whiskey, and mash liquor.
+It usually has a very high 180 proof alcohol content (around 80%) and most traditionally is clear, hence one of its other names ‘white lightning’.
+Another name moonshine has collected through its history are mountain dew, choop, hooch, homebrew, shiny, white liquor, white whiskey, and mash liquor.

 Moonshine came to the US through Scottish and Irish settlers who fled to the US during the Irish revolution.
 The majority of the settlers migrated into the Pennsylvania region which at the time was an incredibly active region.
 It seems like more than a coincidence that they would arrive in the US just as alcohol prohibition began in 1920.
 Europe had instated tax laws on alcohol long before, making the Irish masters of the craft.